London Ontario, Canada Travel Guide

 London is mainly an English-speaking city.
 While no specific tourist-focused French language learning is advertised, local colleges and universities offer programs.
 English speakers have minimal language barriers.

-Sunfest (July, world music), Home County Music & Art Festival (July, folk music), London Fringe Festival (June, independent theater), TD Sunfest Jazz Festival (June), London Ribfest (August).
+Sunfest (July, world music), Home County Music & Art Festival (July, folk music), London Fringe Festival (June, independent theater), TD Sunfest A Festival of jazz music (June), London Ribfest (August).

 Find opportunities for rest and rejuvenation in London.

-No natural hot springs exist in the London area.
+No natural hot springs are present in the London area.

 Fanshawe Conservation Area has a supervised beach for summer swimming.
 Numerous hotels have indoor pools for year-round options.
 Public outdoor pools are available in summer.

-Dedicated yoga or meditation retreats usually outside the city in natural settings.
+Dedicated yoga or meditation retreats usually outside the city in natural surroundings.

 Aeolian Hall (intimate, folk/jazz), London Music Hall (touring bands), Budweiser Gardens (major concerts), local pubs.